qbasti12/dotfiles/README.md

 kitty
 and maybe (idk) the hyprland ecosystem.
 For the ecosystem i installed hyprpaper, hyprcursor, hyprlock and hypridle.
-To install the cursors, you just need to drag and drop the .icons folder in your home folder (~)
+To install the cursors, you just need to drag and drop the .icons folder in your home folder (~) Just like the cursor you need to install the .bashrc file :)
 Hope you like it!

 Also, I changed the fastfetch to Arch and in starship, I changed the logo from EndeavourOS to Arch.